arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 *****

 --{{1}}--
 All of the queries are on screen valid and would work perfectly fine.
+They also all return exactly the same resulting data.
 What distinguishes them is __style__.

 --{{1}}--
-You may be working with a group that has an established SQL style guide, either in written form or as oral tradition.
+You may be working with a group that has an established SQL style guide.
 If so, ignore the style suggestions we offer and do what they suggest.
 Since style is intended to help humans read and write code more easily, it's a good idea to go along with what is already understood within your team.
 Everyone agreeing on conventions like when to start a new line and how and where to comment means it's easier for other people to help you with your code or for you to copy / paste from existing examples your peers share with you.

 --{{1}}--
 It might seem silly to start talking about style now with very short queries, but this is all about developing good habits from the start.
 That way, when you do start writing more complex queries, it's one fewer thing to worry about.
 We are going to advocate for some style conventions that not everyone will share.
 If you depart from our suggestions, that's fine -- just be sure to eventually develop your own standards for style!
 We promise, this will help you immensely once your SQL queries get to be 5, 10, or 100 lines long.
 These suggestions might not all make sense right now, but once you see them in actual queries, we think you'll understand them more intuitively.

 {{2}}
 *****